mirkomantovani/Chicago-RealTime-AQ/README.md

 # Chicago Real-time Air Quality

-This is the third project repository for the CS 424 Visualization and Visual Analytics class at UIC.
-It consists in Chicago real-time air quality and weather data visualizations in an interactive web application created using the Shiny R library.
+This is the repository for the third project of the CS 424 - (Visualization and Visual Analytics) course at UIC.
+It consists in
+Chicago real-time air quality and weather data visualizations in an interactive web application created using the R Shiny library.

 Learn more at the webpage of the project:
 [Go to website of project](https://mirkomantovani.com/projects/ChicagoRealTimeAQ.html)